Wildhoney/Switzerland/README.md

 }
 ```

+### `observer.useResize`

--   `observer.useResize`: Observes the dimensions of the current node and re-renders when the dimensions change.
+Observes the dimensions of the current node and re-renders when the dimensions change.

 ```javascript
 import { t, utils } from 'switerland';